Skip to content

 import { base } from 'wagmi/chains'

-import { farcasterFrame as miniAppConnector } from '@farcaster/frame-wagmi-connector'
+import { farcasterMiniApp as miniAppConnector } from '@farcaster/miniapp-wagmi-connector'

 export const config = createConfig({